01926 494 400

 What is Visual Stress?

-Visual Stress (sometimes called Meares-Irlen Syndrome) affects how the brain processes visual information from text.
+Visual Stress (also known as Meares-Irlen Syndrome) affects how the brain processes visual information, particularly when reading black text on a white background.

-• Words appearing to blur, move, or shimmer on the page
+• Words appearing to move, blur, or distort

 • Headaches or eye strain when reading